-- handouts for participants in both English and Spanish.
+- handouts for participants in English and in Spanish.

 Please help yourself below, and download the components you need to learn on your own and/or to train others regarding children’s placements are determined according to IDEA’s LRE principles.

 In English and in Spanish

-The handouts for Module 19 are included in a packet of handouts designed to cover the entire umbrella topic of Theme E, Procedural Safeguards under IDEA 2004.
-If you’ve downloaded the handouts for Theme E already (for example, as part of training on Modules 17 or 18), you have the handouts you need for Module 19.
-If you haven’t downloaded any handouts for Theme E yet, here they are in 2 different formats and 2 different languages.
+The handouts for Module 15 are included in a packet of handouts designed to cover the entire umbrella topic of Theme D, the Individualized Education Program.
+If you’ve downloaded the handouts for Theme D already (for example, as part of training on Modules 12, 13, 14, or 16), you have the handouts you need for Module 15.
+If you haven’t downloaded any handouts for Theme D yet, here they are in 2 different formats and 2 different languages.

 Note about the Spanish Translations:

 Please remember that these materials are designed to be a thorough and authoritative source of info on the principles of LRE under IDEA 2004 and how placements decisions are to be made with LRE guiding the way.
 That’s why they are so detailed.
 As a trainer, you are free to adapt the info we’ve offered to serve the purposes and needs of your audiences and the amount of time you have to spend with them.

 Quick-Jump Menu to Other Modules